 Sometimes, it’s better to keep it simple.
-Neutral colors like brown, grey, navy, and tan are a mainstay in the interior and exterior design world, mainly because they pair well with just about anything.
+Neutral colors like grey, clay, and tan are a mainstay in the interior and exterior design world, mainly because they pair well with just about anything.

-Take it from the experts — a sandstone, tan, or light gray roof will most likely look great with your current siding, and the light hues will reflect heat and save you money on your monthly energy bill.
-In terms of dark roofs, an aged charcoal, medium bronze or chocolate brown can give your home visual balance and let your beautiful siding shine.
+Take it from the experts — a sandstone, tan, or light gray roof will look great with your current siding, and the light hues will reflect heat and save you money on your monthly energy bill.

 If you’re having trouble picking a color for your metal roof, start with the neutrals.
 You can always add a punch of color later with trim, flower beds, siding, or a painted front door to give your home more personality.

 When you live in Florida, it’s hard to not think about the ocean.
-Most everything in the state has a tropical, nautical, or literal ocean feel — including homes.
+The state tends to lean toward a tropical and nautical feel — including homes.
 Fortunately, you don’t have to hang a ring buoy on your front door like a Christmas wreath in order to give your home an easygoing ocean vibe.
 All it takes is a blue or blue-green roof to bring a little piece of the Atlantic Ocean to your property.

 Opt for a deep blue for a bottom-of-the-ocean look, a muted teal for a fun, shallow-water beach feel, or a clear blue that’s just like the midday ocean waves.
 You can even choose a burnt orange reminiscent of an ocean sunset or a white sand shade that pairs well with more colorful siding.
 Whatever you choose, you’ll have a subtle coastal feel to your home, which is much less tacky than nautical decorations in your front yard.

-It can be difficult to pull off the bare metal roof.
-While it can certainly be the perfect addition to an industrial modern look, it can also make your home look like a dilapidated shack if you’re not careful.
+It can be difficult to pull off the bare metal roof, although it can be the perfect addition to an industrial modern look.

 The Red Roof